From the desire to have children to breastfeeding

 A request from our practice

 During the fine diagnostic organ ultrasound, we concentrate entirely on you and your unborn child.
-Therefore, we ask you
+Therefore, we ask you not to bring younger siblings with you during this demanding and time-consuming examination.
+Thank you very much.

 Implementation: from 19+0 SSW